Skip to main content

 GB 5063 - Biblical Hebrew II or GB 5073 - Biblical Greek II

-Contact Evan Richardson at evan.richardson@lipscomb.edu for further information.
+Contact Evan Richardson at evan.richardson [at] lipscomb.edu (evan[dot]richardson[at]lipscomb[dot]edu) for further information.

-With the traditional model, you gain the same first-class comprehensive learning but with greater flexibility in how you construct the experience.
-Allowing students to complete the program part-time or full-time, the traditional format offers 15 hours of elective space for you to customize your learning to a particular area, whether that’s in Scripture, theology or specialized ministry skills.
-With various delivery formats for your classes, you will be able to access a quality Hazelip education even if you are not in the immediate vicinity of Lipscomb University's locations in Nashville, Tennessee.
+You will gain first-class, comprehensive learning with flexibility in how you construct the experience.
+Allowing students to complete the program part-time or full-time, our format offers 15 hours of elective space for you to customize your learning to a particular area, whether that’s in Scripture, theology or specialized ministry skills.
+With various delivery formats for your classes, you will be able to access a quality Hazelip education even if you are not in the immediate vicinity of Lipscomb University's location in Nashville, Tennessee.

 Tuition & Aid